-Echandia, based in Stockholm, has signed an agreement to supply the world's first zero-emission high-speed catamaran.
-It's called Beluga24, has a built-in battery and hydrogen-based fuel cell system and will be supplied in the fall of 2022.
+Echandia, based in Stockholm, has signed a deal to deliver the world's first zero-emission high-speed catamaran.
+It is called Beluga24, has an integrated battery and a hydrogen-based fuel cell system and will be delivered in autumn 2022.

 Beluga24, designed by Studio Sculli, Italy and Teknicraft in New Zealand, will be built in carbon fiber and used for commercial traffic (even at high speed) in Stockholm, Sweden.